Henrik-Nordlund/IT-Infrastructure-Projects/Lab 2 – Microsoft Entra ID RBAC and Least Privilege/README.md

 **Expected result: Denied → Passed**

 ### Test 3 – Role scope verification
-The RBAC assignments were verified using Microsoft Graph PowerShell to confirm the assigned role and administrative scope for each test account.
+Here, the RBAC assignments were verified using Microsoft Graph PowerShell to confirm the assigned role and administrative scope for each test account.

 | Test account    | Entra role                | Scope       |
 | --------------- | ------------------------- | ----------- |